-The combination of continued inflation, an inverted yield curve, increased risks of a possible recession in the U.S., and elevated geopolitical risks present a challenging environment for the management of the Fund.
-Notwithstanding, the Investment Adviser remains committed to seeking investment opportunities within the allowed parameters while providing professional management services to the Fund for the benefit of its shareholders.
+The combination of persistent higher inflation, an inverted yield curve and elevated geopolitical risks continue to present a challenging environment for the management of the portfolios.
+Notwithstanding, the Investment Adviser remains committed to seeking investment opportunities within the allowed parameters.